thien1212381/spark-demo/README.md

 **spark-demo_2.11-0.1.jar** : is excutation jar

 **/data/spark-demo/input/posts.csv** and **/data/spark-demo/output/df_result** : args of a spark application, here are input and output.

+- You can follow this link: [Run spark in yarn](https://spark.apache.org/docs/latest/running-on-yarn.html)

 ## Result
 - Check result :